Condylomata acuminata

 Author(s): Anzengruber F., Navarini A.

-Genital warts, pointed condylomas, moist warts, anogenital warts.
+Fig warts, pointed condylomas, wet nipples, anogenital warts.

-About 1% of the population (15-49 years of age) suffers from condylomata acuminata.
+Approximately 1% of the population (15-49 years of age) has condylomata acuminata.

-It is assumed that the probability of developing condylomata acuminata up to the age of 27 can be estimated at 4.7%.
+It is assumed that the probability of contracting condylomata acuminata by the age of 27 can be put at 4, 7%.

-HPV prevalence in women in the pre-vaccination era is estimated at 9-21%.
+HPV prevalence among women in the pre-vaccination era is estimated to be 9-21%.

-Due to HPV vaccines, the incidence of anogenital warts has already decreased in 15-19 year old women (data from Australia partly speak of a decrease of almost 90% in sick women!)
+Due to the HPV vaccines, a decrease in the incidence of anogenital warts has already been observed in 15-19 year old women (data from Australia speak in part of a decrease in the number of women with the disease by almost 90%!

-No gender difference.
-Highest prevalence in young adults up to 40 years of age.
+No sex difference.
+Highest prevalence in young adults up to the age of 40.

 Predisposing factors: Immunosuppression, nicotine abuse, promiscuity.

-LR-HPVs, especially type 6 and 11, are considered to be the cause for more than 90% of all anogenital condylomata acuminata.
+LR-HPVs, especially types 6 and 11, are considered to be causative for more than 90% of all anogenital condylomata acuminata.

 Spontaneous remission in up to 30%.

-Painless, often confluent, skin-colored-livid, soft, partly exophytically growing papules, plaques and tumors.
+>Painless, often confluent, skin-coloured-livid, soft, sometimes exophytic growing papules, plaques and tumours.

 Clinic

-An acetic acid test for 5 minutes (5% external, 3% vaginal and intraanal) shows a white coloration.
+An acetic acid test for 5 minutes (5% external, 3% vaginal and intraanal) shows white staining.
 This traditional test is not always specific.

 If necessary, proctoscopic examination (MSM).

-If the urethra entrance is affected, no cystoscopy without prior remediation (contamination).
+If the entrance to the urethra is affected, do not do a cystoscopy without prior sanitation (contamination).

-Determine hepatitis B, C, syphilis and HIV serology in each patient!
+Determine hepatitis B, C, syphilis and HIV serology in every patient!

-Discreet hyperkeratosis, focal parakeratosis, pronounced acanthosis, enlarged reteleists, coilocytes, no enlargement of the stratum granulosum (distinguishing feature from verruca vulgaris).
+Decent hyperkeratosis, focal parakeratosis, marked acanthosis, enlarged rete ridges, koilocytes, no enlargement of the stratum granulosum (distinguishing feature from verruca vulgaris).

 Frequent recurrences.
-Inform patients about this from the beginning!
+Inform patients about this right from the start!

-Both girls and boys should be vaccinated with a tetravalent vaccine (types 6, 11, 16, 18) from the age of 9 but before the first sexual intercourse.
-If this has already been done, an individual decision must be made.
+>Both girls and boys should be vaccinated with a tetravalent vaccine (types 6, 11, 16, 18) from the age of 9, but before the first sexual intercourse.
+If this has already occurred, an individual decision must be made.

-Follow-up checks to exclude a recurrence after approx. 6 months, earlier in case of recurrence if necessary.
+Follow-up checks to exclude recurrence after approx. 6 months, earlier if necessary in case of recurrence.

 Partner should be examined by a doctor in any case!

-Inform patients about the ping-pong phenomenon, which stands for reinfection by the untreated partner.
-Therefore, both partners should be treated simultaneously.
+Educate patients about ping-pong phenomenon, which stands for re-infection by the untreated partner.
+Therefore, both partners should be treated at the same time.

 Topical therapy (mostly off label use!)